Ben-Kerman/mpv-sub-scripts/README.md

 video/audio time, recording the difference between the original and shifted subtitle delay and then speeding up or seeking to the start of the next line (calculated from the difference).

-This works best if mpv is forced to build a cache even for local fikes by setting `cache=yes` in the config.
+This works best if mpv is forced to build a cache even for local files by setting `cache=yes` in the config.
 Alternatively, setting `demuxer-readahead-secs` to 60 or some other value that is likely to be larger than the interval between any two subs works as well.

-If cache or muxer readahead are not set explicitly it is possible for the next subtitle line to be unavailable even if it starts withing the next seconds.
+If cache or muxer readahead are not set explicitly it is possible for the next subtitle line to be unavailable even if it starts within the next seconds.
 The script can deal with this but works best if one of the config entries from above is set.

 ## Key Bindings